 More on Ireland’s Church of St. Kilcatherine

-Part One: Back when this blog began, I did a series of posts about Ireland’s Church of St. Kilcatherine on the Beara peninsula.
+Part One: Back in 2011 when this blog began, I did a series of posts about Ireland’s Church of St. Kilcatherine on the Beara peninsula.
 Since then a fair number of people have viewed these early posts, and that continuing level of interest has spurred me to once again tell you more about the church and how I came across it.
 Part Two here

 Ten years ago, I was in Ireland visiting my friends Jim and Jane, who live seaside in a wonderful home on the Beara.
 Knowing the surrounding coast held stunning beauty, I brought along a backpack.
 My plan was to spent three weeks doing daily hikes.
 All told I ended up trekking about 70 miles, of what is now called Ireland’s Wild Atlantic Way.
 It was a terrific adventure.